Dominican Republic Road Trip - Exploring the Island in 2-Weeks

 Meson de la Cava is a fine-dining cave restaurant in Santo Domingo.
 The food is delicious, boasting authentic Dominican flavors.
 It is one of the best restaurants to eat at in the capital.

-4:00-7:00 pm- Head back to La Zona, a souvenir shop, and indulge in local sweets.
+4:00-7:00 pm- Head back to La Zona, souvenir shop, and indulge in local sweets.
 The Dominican Republic is known for its dark chocolate and candy bars.
 Head to Casa de Los Dulces, where you can find some delicious treats.
 Then visit el Museo de Larimar.
 Larimar stones can only be found in the caves on the south of the Island, and they make a great souvenir to bring home to loved ones.
+Additionally, you can also take a cooking class when visiting Santo Domingo hosted by a local Dominican grandma and learn all her tricks on Dominican cuisine!
+Click here to book your Dominican cooking class.

 8:00 pm- Have dinner at Valiente Restaurant